cosmobobak/cbnf/README.md

 ## What is CBNF?

-CBNF is a neural network header format for use with [efficiently updateable neural networks]() for chess.
+CBNF is a neural network header format for use with [efficiently updatable neural networks](https://en.wikipedia.org/wiki/Efficiently_updatable_neural_network) for chess.
 It is in a very early stage of development, and is currently subject to change.

 ## Data Format